godai78/CBD/README.md

 # Comic Collection Manager

 A web application for managing your comic collection.
 Built with Node.js and vanilla JavaScript.
+Vibe-coded by godai using Cursor.

 ## Features